 - Equipment managers

-This mentorship program is fully inclusive to ALL Black people of ALL gender and gender identities.
-Applicants between 16-22 years of age are encouraged to apply.
+This mentorship program is fully inclusive to ALL Black people of ALL genders and gender identities.
+Applicants between 16-22 years of age are encouraged to apply, however, adults of any age looking for professional growth and expansion can submit an application as well!
 International applications are welcome too!

 - If enrolled in school, applicants need to be in academic standing.
 But being a student is NOT a requirement.